 Using tools like construction cost calculators or hiring experienced planners can help establish realistic estimates of costs based on recently completed projects.
 Adding some contingency to your cost estimates can also help to mitigate budget overrun.

-Consider leasing equipment, instead of buying it outright.
-And find financing companies that will allow you to swap out aging equipment when leases expire.
+Consider leasing equipment instead of buying it outright.
+Find financing companies that will allow you to swap out aging equipment when leases expire.

 2. Keep Project Scheduling on Track